BB/Ang3l: Tour

-Tinashe announced the Tinashe & Shygirl Tour, co-headling together with Shygirl, on August 1, 2023, with UNIIQU3 as the supporting act.
+Tinashe announced the Tinashe & Shygirl Tour, co-headlining together with Shygirl, on August 1, 2023, with Uniiqu3 as the supporting act.
 However, due to a medical condition, Shygirl had to pull out of the shows on October 20, 2023, allowing her to get surgery for "an ongoing respiratory condition".
-In response to the cancellation of the tour, Tinashe announced that "the show must go on!", and that she and her team were putting together her own tour, leading to the announcement of the BB/Ang3l Tour on November 14, 2023.
+In response to the cancellation of the tour, Tinashe stated that "the show must go on!", and announced that she and her team were putting together her own tour, leading to the announcement of the BB/Ang3l Tour on November 14, 2023.

 Critical reception

-BB/Ang3l received positive reviews.
 Dylan Green of Pitchfork described BB/Ang3l as "as stylish and focused as a runway walk", writing that its "sense of intimacy, combined with her thriving confidence [...] makes BB/Ang3l so potent".
-Sam Franzini of The Line of Best Fit argued that BB/Ang3l might be her strongest work, stating that "even on tracks where she isn't necessarily inventing anything new, playing around in contemporary sets of R&B and trap, there's still a spark that makes them hard-to-miss".
-Talking about future projects of Tinashe, Franzini argues that "as R&B's most solid underground hitmaker, it's certain Tinashe will create something just as fun and down-to-earth soon to come".
+Sam Franzini of The Line of Best Fit argued that the album "might be her strongest work", noting that Tinashe is exploring contemporary R&B and trap styles without introducing new ideas, stating: "there's still a spark that makes them hard-to-miss".
 HotNewHipHop praised BB/Ang3l as a project that may appeal to Tinashe's audience as well as R&B listeners.